 - And most important: I really liked __. (ending your feedback with a positive!)

-Beta readers might ask ...
+Beta readers might wonder ...

 What if __ ?